Andersweber/In-Memory-Association-Rule-Mining-with-Hierarchical-Taxonomies/README.md

 ## Running all benchmark experiments

-`Benchmark.py` runs up to eight experiments in one command, covering all reproducible figures and tables in the paper:
+`Benchmark.py` runs up to nine experiments in one command, covering all reproducible figures and tables in the paper:

 | Experiment | `--skip` name | Paper output |
 |---|---|---|